TSMotter/el/study/ch4/readme.md

 # 4: Learning about the kernel

+- `mmake.py`
+    - python tool created to issue a desktop notification whenever a make command finishes
+    - The desire to build this tool was born after a time that I issued a make command to build the kernel and "Alt + Tabed" back to read the book.
+The command was finished a long time ago once I actually went back to the command prompt.
+    - To use `mmake` do it like this:
+        - `ggm@ggm-nitro5:~/Documents/tsmotter/embedded-linux/linux-6.1.31$ mmake make -j12 zImage`

 - Busy-box
     - BusyBox is a software package that provides a collection of commonly used Unix utilities in a single executable file.
 It is designed to be small and lightweight, making it well-suited for embedded systems or resource-constrained environments.